Last Updated on September 17, 2023 by Maryam Siddiqui

-Let’s look at how you would apply for the Residence Permit from New Zealand.
+Let’s look at how you would apply for a Residence Permit from New Zealand.

 How to apply for a Portugal residence Visa from New Zealand

-There are several types of visas that guarantee every Non-EU citizen entry into Portugal.
+There are several types of visas that guarantee every non-EU citizen entry into Portugal.
 Getting a residency visa is the first step that allows entry into the country.
-Later, you can apply for a residency permit, especially if you want to stay in Portugal for more than 90 days.
+Later, you can apply for a residency permit, especially if you want to stay in Portugal for over 90 days.

 Start the visa application process by contacting a Portuguese consulate in New Zealand.
 However, an alternative route is obtaining a residency permit before getting a Visa.
 Investors can take advantage of the Golden Visa in this case.
-We’ll talk more about that later in the article so keep reading till the end!
+We’ll discuss that later in the article, so keep reading till the end!

 What are the types of Portugal Residence Visa that New Zealanders may apply for?

-Essentially there are three types of Visas that guarantee you entry into Portugal:
+Essentially three types of Visas guarantee you entry into Portugal:

 - The Schengen Visa guarantees you a short stay in Portugal for up to 90 days.